Riesz transforms and Sobolev spaces associated to the partial harmonic oscillator: Fractional powers of the operator

-where \((f(\cdot), g(\cdot))\) denotes the inner product of functions \(f\) and \(g\), and $P_k$ is the projection operator from \eqref{e:P_k}.
-Thus, for a Borel measurable function $F$ defined on $\mathbb R_{+}$, we can define the operator $F(\AH)$ by the spectral theorem as
+where $\mathcal F_{\rho} f$ is the Fourier transform with respect to $\rho$, and $P_k$ is the projection operator in \eqref{e:P_k}.
+Thus, for a Borel measurable function $F$ defined on $\mathbb R_{+}$, we can define the operator $F(\AH)$ by the spectral theory as

-as long as the right-hand side makes sense.
+so long as the right hand side makes sense.

 In particular, the heat semigroup $\ee^{-t{\AH}}$ can be defined by

 for any $f\in C_0^\infty(\mathbb R^{d+1})$.
 By Mehler's formula \eqref{Mehler's formula}, the integral kernel of the operator $\ee^{-t \AH}$ is